9 Sep 2015 Changed spectral graphs to include UV spectrum, revised article language.

 2 Jul 2017 Revised article language.

-As a fine print maker I want my prints to look as good as possible, so I am quite bothered when I cannot see them as well once they are framed behind glass, due to its obtrusive reflections and green tint.
-Framing without glass is out of the question for fine prints in the interest of long-term preservation.
-Glass shields the art from physical damage, atmospheric pollutants and to varying extents, degradation from ultraviolet (UV) light.
+As a maker of finely crafted prints, I want them to look as good as possible, so it is rather bothersome when we cannot see them as well once they are framed behind glass, due to its obtrusive reflections and greenish tint.
+Framing without glazing is out of the question for fine prints in the interest of long-term preservation.
+It shields the art from physical damage, atmospheric pollutants and to varying extents, degradation from ultraviolet (UV) light.
 What we need then is highly transparent, anti-reflective glass.

 To increase the transparency of glass still further, we need something else to reduce surface reflections—anti-reflection (AR) coatings.